tarunyaa/multi-agent_datacenter/README.md

 # Optimizing Power Efficiency in Datacenters using Multi-Agent Reinforcement Learning (MARL) with Cerebras
 The inspiration for this project comes from the following paper: “Carbon Connect: An Ecosystem for Sustainable Computing”, co-authored by Professor Lee at the University of Pennsylvania.
-The paper suggests an intelligent power management system for data centers, known as a cognitive stack system.
+The paper suggests an intelligent power management system for data centers, known as a cognitive stack system. <br>
 The cognitive stack system would be a multi-agent system where each gpu is modeled as an agent that spends tokens for power.
 Each agent learns a policy for spending tokens based on their state (workload, power needs, token availability) and the environment’s state (renewable energy availability, token prices).
 Note that the token prices are dynamic, i.e. that are more expensive when renewable energy is scarce.
 As a result, the cognitive stack system helps agents to balance immediate performance and long-term resource management.
-The system leverages Cerebras Wafer-Scale Engine (CSX) for efficient training of the RL agents, allowing for scalability in large-scale data centers.
+The system leverages Cerebras Wafer-Scale Engine (CSX) for efficient training of the RL agents, allowing for scalability in large-scale data centers with high-dimensional state spaces.
+More importantly, Cerbras fast-inference is key to enabling GPU agents to make power management decisions fast enough to handle real-time demands.

 ## Class Summaries:
 ### RLAgent Class: